Lalithadevi21/Deep-Learning/README.md

 ## Conclusion

 The CNN model successfully learns patterns from image data and classifies images with good accuracy.
 This project demonstrates the effectiveness of deep learning in computer vision tasks.
+---
+---

+# 3.Recurrent Neural Network (RNN)
+## Sequence Prediction

+## Project Overview

+This project uses a Recurrent Neural Network (RNN) to model and predict sequential data.
+RNNs are designed to capture patterns in sequences and are commonly used for time series, text, and sequential prediction tasks.

+## Problem Statement

+To build a deep learning model that can learn from sequential data and make accurate predictions based on previous inputs.

+## Dataset

+The dataset consists of sequential or time-based data where the order of data points is important.
+The model uses past values to predict future outcomes.

+## Steps Performed

+1. Imported required libraries (NumPy, Pandas, TensorFlow/Keras, Matplotlib)
+2. Loaded and explored the dataset
+3. Performed data preprocessing and normalization
+4. Converted data into sequences suitable for RNN input
+5. Split data into training and testing sets
+6. Built an RNN model
+7. Trained the model on sequential data
+8. Evaluated model performance

+## Model Used

+Recurrent Neural Network (RNN)

+## Model Architecture

+* Input Layer
+* RNN Layers (SimpleRNN / LSTM / GRU)
+* Dense Output Layer

+## Evaluation Metrics

+* Loss
+* Accuracy (or appropriate metric based on task)

+## Technologies Used

+* Python
+* NumPy
+* Pandas
+* TensorFlow / Keras
+* Matplotlib

+## Conclusion

+The RNN model effectively captures sequential dependencies in the data and provides meaningful predictions.
+This project highlights the importance of sequence modeling in deep learning applications.